lee-jin81/Projects_JL_2022/README.md

 * For the train schedule, entries in the timetable (.pdf) file were uploaded into excel, then time was converted to 24-hour format and then uploaded to pandas.

 ## Tools
-* SQL: to download and store the data in the database.
+* SQLite: to download and store the data in the database.
+* SQLAlchemy: to access the SQLite database and import the data into Jupyter notebook
 * Pandas and Matplotlib: Data visualization
+* Python: to use Pandas and Matplotlib libraries